c0mrade8/CaNNy_EdgeDetection/README.md

-# 📸 Edge Detection App (Software Engineering Intern – R&D Assignment)
+# 📸 Edge Detection App

 This project implements a **real-time edge detection pipeline** using **OpenCV**, **OpenGL ES**, and **Camera2 API** on Android, with a companion **TypeScript web viewer** for visualization.